-Consider the 30-year fixed-rate mortgage for $200,000 at an interest rate of four percent.
-Again, the monthly payment for that loan comes to about $954.
-If you took that same amount and refinanced it to a 15-year loan with a rate of 3.19 percent, your payment would be about $1,399 a month.
+Consider the 30-year fixed-rate mortgage for $200,000 at an interest rate of 4.55 percent.
+Again, the monthly payment for that loan comes to about $1,019.
+If you took that same amount and refinanced it to a 15-year loan with a rate of 4.01 percent -- the average rate in late December 2018 --, your payment would be $1,480 a month.

-That is just $445 more a month, or $5,340 more a year, than you'd have paid with your 30-year fixed-rate loan.
-That might seem like a lot, but consider the interest savings.
-The 15-year fixed-rate loan at an interest rate of 3.19 percent would require you to pay a total of about $52,000 in interest if you took a full 15 years to pay back the loan.
-That is considerably less than the $144,000 in interest payments you'd make with the 30-year fixed-rate loan at 4 percent interest.
+That is just $461 more a month, or $5,532 more a year than you would have paid with your 30-year fixed-rate loan.
+That might seem like a lot but consider the interest savings.
+The 15-year fixed-rate loan at an interest rate of 4.01 percent would require you to pay a total of about $66,468 in interest if you took a full 15 years to pay back the loan.
+That is a lot less than the $166,956 in interest payments you would make with the 30-year fixed-rate loan at 4.55 percent interest.

-If you want to reduce the amount of interest you'll pay during the life of your mortgage, maybe it is time to investigate the benefits that come from refinancing to a shorter-term home loan.
-Even though you will have to make a larger monthly mortgage payment, go back and review your household budget to determine if that mortgage payment will fit and make sense.
-If it does, you'll stand to potentially save thousands of dollars in mortgage interest.
+If you want to reduce the amount of interest you will pay during the life of your mortgage, maybe it is time to investigate the benefits that come from refinancing to a shorter-term home loan.
+True, you will have to make a more substantial monthly mortgage payment.
+It is also true that you will have to review your household budget to determine if that mortgage payment will fit.
+However, if it does, you stand to save potentially tens of thousands of dollars in mortgage interest.

 While it is true that mortgage interest is how mortgage lenders and banks make their money, you should look to minimize what you pay out regarding interest payments.
 Crunch the numbers to see if a shorter-term mortgage loan makes sense for you.